UCSoftware/glassfrog-ruby/README.md

 end
 ```

-You can change the location of the cache file (or storage type) by passing in a `caching_settings` Hash or Block.
+You can change the location of the cache file (or storage type) by passing in a `caching_settings` Hash.

 ```ruby
 client = Glassfrog::Client.new({